Graduate School Bulletin

 Requirements for the Bachelor of Science Degree/Master of Science Degree Accelerated Program

-1. Applicant must be an Engineering Science (ESG) or Engineering Chemistry (ECM) or Physics (PHY) major with a cumulative undergraduate GPA of at least 3.00 at the time of application in their junior year.
+1. Applicant must be an Engineering Science (ESG) or Engineering Chemistry (ECM) major with a cumulative undergraduate GPA of at least 3.00 in the major at the time of application in their junior year.

 2. Students are encouraged to apply to the five-year program by the end of the spring semester of their junior year.

-3. 3.0 GPA must be maintained to begin the student’s graduate career in the 5th year of the accelerated program.
+3. A 3.0 GPA in the major must be maintained to transition into the graduate program during the fifth year.

 4. Please contact the department at ESMandCME_GradAdmissions@stonybrook.edu to apply to the program.

-Applicants interested in a graduate degree who do not meet these criterias are encouraged to apply directly to the M.S. program in their senior year.
+Applicants interested in a graduate degree who do not meet these criteria are encouraged to apply directly to the M.S. program in their senior year.

 As an undergraduate, students will be charged tuition at the undergraduate rate for both graduate and undergraduate courses.
 Once the graduate career begins in the 5th year of the program, the student will be subject to graduate tuition, fees and Graduate School regulations.
 Students will be permitted to live in Graduate Housing however they will no longer be eligible for Undergraduate Financial Aid.